-This is the time of year when we make many, many promises to ourselves.
-From keeping workout goals to staying away from donuts to being kinder on ourselves, in general.
-Well this year, try for these four promises you can make to your home and yourself on how you'll approach home life — they just might make being kinder on yourself a little easier.
+This is the time of year when we make many, many resolutions to better ourselves.
+From keeping workout goals to staying away from donuts to being kinder on ourselves in general.
+Well this year, try one or all of these four promises — if you can resolve to be honest with your home and yourself a little more, it just might make everything else you're working on a little easier.

 This year, promise that...

 You'll try out new home cleaning/organizing/bettering ideas to find the right ones that work for your home (and you)

 Whether it's wanting to finally master a cleaning schedule that works for you, or whatever goals around the home you're aiming for (wake up early! stay clutter-free! entertain more!) promise you'll keep trying out new ideas until you find one that works for you.
 Don't just assume you're a hopeless case, or that maybe something you really want (like a house that doesn't stress you out) is out of your reach.
 It might just be taking you a bit longer to find your stride than others, but you're not in competition with anyone but yourself, and you can go on your own path (however wavy and back-track-y it is) as slowly as you need to.
 Don't give up!

 You won't stick with ideas that aren't right for you